sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 not_interested_reason | string | Reason why the customer is not interested to register.
 Applicable only for not-interested transactions. pointsRedemptions | array | Unique points redemption id(s) that you want to apply for the transaction.
 For example, [727272, 237878]. ` couponRedemptions | array | Unique coupon redemption id(s) that you want to apply for the transaction.
-For example, [727298, 237856]. referral_code | string | Referral code for a new customer (if applicable) to register in the org's loyalty program. customer | obj | Pass customer information.
-Applicable for non-loyalty and not-interested transactions. mobile/email/external_id | string | Pass any of the registered identifiers of the customer.
+For example, [727298, 237856]. referral_code | string | Referral code for a new customer (if applicable) to register in the org's loyalty program.
+You can also have transaction level referrl code. customer | obj | Pass customer information.
+Applicable for non-loyalty and not-interested transactions. mobile/email/external_id/card_number | string | Pass any of the registered identifiers of the customer.
 Required for  regular transactions. firstname | string | First name of the customer. lastname | string | Last name of the customer. extended_fields | obj | Valid transaction level extended field details in name and value pairs.
 You can also pass line-item level extended field details in `line_item` object.